SUBCHAPTER 09C ‑ ADMINISTRATION OF CRIMINAL JUSTICE EDUCATION AND TRAINING STANDARDS

 (2) Criminal Justice Officer with general certification:

-(D) documentation of all criminal justice training completed by the officer;
+(D) course listing(s) and completion date(s) of all criminal justice training completed by the officer;

-(F) for the law enforcement officer, documentation on a commission‑approved form as set forth in 12 NCAC 09E .0103(3) and .0110(5) that the officer has completed the minimum in‑service training as required;
+(F) for the law enforcement officer, records of all in-service training received by the officer, as set forth in 12 NCAC 09E .0103(3) and .0110(5) that the officer has completed the minimum in‑service training as required;

 (G) certified copy of proof of age, citizenship, and educational requirements required in 12 NCAC 09B .0101;

-(b) These records shall be maintained in compliance with the North Carolina Department of Natural and Cultural Retention and Disposition Schedule established pursuant to G.S.
+(b) These records shall be maintained by the criminal justice agency in compliance with the North Carolina Department of Natural and Cultural Resources Retention and Disposition Schedule established pursuant to G.S.
 121 and G.S.
 132.

 History Note: Authority G.S.
 17C‑2; 17C‑6;